pypeit/PypeIt/doc/input_files.rst

 ===========

 This block describes the instrument configuration.
-As it is only required and used with the :doc:`pypeit_file` we refer to its documentation of the :ref:`setup_block` for full details.
+As it is only required and used with the :doc:`pypeit_file`, we refer to its documentation of the :ref:`setup_block` for full details.